 Haven Gear is on a mission to armor officers to make crowd control better, and to ensure their safety at all times.
 Our high quality, full body protection goes beyond just meeting requirements.
 We aim to protect you from physical contact, of all types.

 HavenGear full body protection is ultra-lightweight for flexibility and increased range of motion.
 With that feature, officers can respond and react quickly to unforeseen circumstances.
 An integrated hydrating and cooling system further helps prevent overheating and discomfort.
-The built-in groin protection and stab-resistant material prevents injuries and bodily harm.
+The built-in groin protection and stab-resistant material prevent injuries and bodily harm.
 More officers can stay on their duties and on their feet.
-Support the safety of your police department today and get in touch with us today to learn more about our next-gen protective gear.
+Support the safety of your police department today and get in touch with us online today to learn more about our next-gen protective gear.